 The Company's consolidated financial statements are prepared using U.S. GAAP applicable to a going concern that contemplates the realization of assets and liquidation of liabilities in the normal course of business.
-The Company has accumulated significant losses and has negative cash flows from operations, and at March 31, 2017 had a working capital deficit and stockholders' deficit of \$11.9 million and \$65.3 million, respectively, which raise substantial doubt about its ability to continue as a going concern.
-In addition, the Company's cash position is critically deficient, critical payments are not being made in the ordinary course and certain indebtedness in the amount of \$6.0 million matured on March 31, 2017, which the Company does not have the financial resources to satisfy (see note 4), all of which raises substantial doubt about the Company's ability to continue as a going concern.
+The Company has accumulated significant losses and has negative cash flows from operations, and at June 30, 2017 had a working capital deficit and stockholders' deficit of \$17 million and \$17.5 million, respectively, which raise substantial doubt about its ability to continue as a going concern.
+In addition, the Company's cash position is critically deficient, critical payments are not being made in the ordinary course of business and certain indebtedness in the amount of \$6.5 million matured on March 31, 2017, which the Company does not have the financial resources to satisfy (see Note 4), all of which raises substantial doubt about the Company's ability to continue as a going concern.